 This is my recipe of raw-vegan seed bread, spicy, nourishing, delicious and, obviously, healthy.
-Finally, I have a bread on which to spread the coconut butter with a pinch of himalayan salt and onion slices.
+Finally, I have a bread on which to spread the coconut butter with a pinch of natural salt and onion slices.
 Oh, the simple pleasures 🙂

 For the ingredients, you need: